 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

 There are many reasons to get the Chase Ink Business Preferred℠ Credit Card.
 After all, who doesn’t want to earn up to 3x points on key business purchases and have flexible award travel redemption options?
 And let’s not forget about that 80,000-point signup bonus worth up to $1,000 in award travel.
+But how hard is it to get the Chase Ink Business Preferred?

 You may already know why you want the Chase Ink Business Preferred℠ Credit Card.
 However, you probably don’t know if Chase will approve your application.
 Before submitting an application, it’s important to know your approval odds.